-Microsoft Windows Shell Scrap Object file definition and 2 other file types and linked programs information.
+Microsoft Windows Shell Scrap Object files definition and 2 other file types and linked programs information.

-File extension shs is used by following file type(s):
+The File extension shs is used by the following type(s):

 The Word for Windows scrap file document contains margin settings of 0 (zero) inches.
 When you drag the scrap document into another Word document, the scrap file conforms to the page setup of the existing Word document; thus, only the contents of the scrap file are transferred into the Word document.